-VetsFirst is a program of United Spinal Association that directly assists veterans and their eligible family members in obtaining the benefits they are entitled to, deserve and need.
+VetsFirst is a program of United Spinal Association that assists veterans and their eligible family members in obtaining the benefits they are entitled to, deserve and need.

 We advocate nationally for all generations of veterans, including individuals living with post-traumatic stress disorder and traumatic brain injuries.